newaeonweb/enterpriseAppBoilerplate/README.md

 ## Build

-You are free to prepare your own build, and we recommend the use of: [buildkite](https://buildkite.com/)
+The project uses Github Actions Workflow to build and deploy the application.

 ## Running unit tests